-equivalent to the total transport emissions in the East Midlands in 2019;
+equivalent to the carbon emissions in the city of Aberdeen in 2019;

-enough to pay the wages of

-almost 540 nurses for a year.
+Air quality benefits enough to pay the wages of almost £800,000 almost 22 nurses for one year.

-Socioeconomic benefits worth almost £27bn from changes in travel patterns resulting from this policy package - equivalent to the total GDP of Leeds in 2019.
+Socioeconomic benefits worth £3.4bn from changes in travel patterns resulting from this policy package, equivalent to the total GDP of Dundee in 2019.

-Positive impacts on local labour markets (from expanding the bus network and increasing service frequency), which could result in almost 58,000 additional people in employment, contributing more than £3.6bn to England's GDP and £800m in tax receipts.
+Positive impacts on local labour markets (from expanding the bus network and increasing service frequency), which could result in almost 3,000 additional people in employment, contributing more than £180m to Scotland's GDP and almost £40m in tax receipts.